-In this part of the series I would be focussing on a Plate localization algorithm inspired from multiple previously researched papers ,,.
+- In this part of the series, I would be focussing on a Plate localization algorithm inspired by multiple previously researched papers ,,.

 Take a look at the below images of licence plates.

-The flow of steps in number plate localization is in the below diagram:
+The flow of steps in number plate localisation is in the below diagram: